BaadMaro/CTF/HSCTF 2021/Crypto - aptenodytes-forsteri/README.md

 We need to reverse the script and use the output to decrypt the flag

-- The flag is a string that start with flag{ and and with }
+- The flag is a string that start with flag{ and end with }
 - Uppercase letters used in encoding
 - We need to find the flag characters that it give us the encoded characters (output.txt) with letters[(letters.index(flag_chars)+18)%26]